Sneaker679/geodpy/README.md

 Depending on if you are using a 3D plotter or a 2D plotter, you have different methods available to add additionnal figures to the plot.
 For instance, you could add a black circle, representing a blackhole, if you wish.
 More info on these methods are provided in geodpy/README.md.

 ## Interface
-If you wish to see a more detailed overview of all the classes and functions at your disposition, be sure to checkout the `README.md` located in the `geodpy` source code folder.
+If you wish to see a more detailed overview of all the classes and functions at your disposition, be sure to checkout the `README.md` located in the `geodpy_lib/geodpy` source code folder.